monojitgoswami69/c_programming_assignments/assignment_1/README.md

 ### Algorithm
 1. START
 2. Prompt the user to enter the **previous** and **current** meter readings
+3. Validate that current reading ≥ previous reading
+   - If not, display error and exit
-3. Calculate the number of units consumed: `unit = current - previous`
+4. Calculate the number of units consumed: `unit = current - previous`
-4. Compute the bill amount: `bill = unit * 3.75`
+5. Compute the bill amount: `bill = unit * 3.75`
-5. Display the total bill
+6. Display the units consumed and total bill
-6. STOP
+7. STOP

 ### Source Code
 ```c